19hours/sg-statutes/Acts/Income Tax Act.md

 (b) provide for the determination of the amount of income of a prescribed sovereign fund entity or an approved foreign government-owned entity that is exempt from tax;

-(c) provide for the deduction of expenses, allowances, losses and donations of a prescribed sovereign fund entity or an approved foreign government-owned entity otherwise than in accordance with this Act; and
+(c) provide for the deduction of expenses, allowances and losses of a prescribed sovereign fund entity or an approved foreign government-owned entity otherwise than in accordance with this Act; and

+[Act 29 of 2012 wef Y/A 2013 & Sub Ys/A]

 (d) make provision generally for giving full effect to or for carrying out the purposes of this section.